JAstbury/JAstbury.github.io/_posts/2016-12-15-first-three-months-junior-developer.markdown

 ## 4. There will be Ups.. and there will be Downs
 <br>
-There will be days when you think: "I suck", "I was never cut out for this", "I wonder how hard it would be to retrain as a dolphin trainer".
+There will be days when you think: "I suck", "HOW did I think I was ever cut out for this?!!", "I wonder how hard it would be to reskill as a dolphin trainer".
 You'll be stuck hunting an elusive bug for hours and hours and the code in front of you will be swimming before your eyes.

 Minutes later and you've fixed it.
 You think.. "actually I'm pretty awesome.
-I'm one of those rock-star developer/code ninjas all the job adverts shout about wanting!".
+I'm one of those rock-star developer/code ninjas all the job adverts talk about!".

 The road to code is anything but smooth.
 I wonder if senior developers have the same intense ups and downs or whether they've just learnt to ride the waves a little better.<br><br>